RobertSmithers/TeethSegmentation/README.md

-# 3DTeethSegmentation
+# TeethSegmentation
-Identify teeth in 3D using segmentation and labelling.
+Identify teeth in x-ray images using instance segmentation and labelling.

 <div id="top"></div>